 Make your decisions based on the fundamentals

-Here, you can see, we hit that Bollinger band, we’re on the outer part of it, and you would think we’re going to snap back, but we don’t and we continue moving lower, so here for me, what I do, the way I look at this is, are we a little extended?
+Here, you can see, we hit that Bollinger band.
+We’re on the outer part of it, and you would think we’re going to snap back, but we don’t, and we continue moving lower.
+So here for me, what I do, the way I look at this is, are we a little extended?

 Bollinger bands don’t always work out

-Especially with a more volatile stock, like a tesla.
-And that’s why if you know and understand the core of how far things are extended, where they’re coming into, how fast they’re coming into is more important, but when you start getting into Bollinger bands, it gives you just another guideline.
+Especially with a more volatile stock, like a Tesla.
+And that’s why if you know and understand the core of how far things are extended, where they’re coming into.
+How fast they’re coming into is more important, but when you start getting into Bollinger bands, it gives you just another guideline.

 All you need is price and volume

-But you shouldn’t be emphasizing all your decision making for trading stocks based on one single indicator like these fancy indicators, these are lagging indicators.
+But you shouldn’t be emphasizing all your decision making for trading stocks based on one single indicator like these fancy indicators.
+These are lagging indicators.

 And then you tie that into glancing over, let’s say a Bollinger band, or, a William advancing declining, all these different things, MACD stochastic, and you glance at them, you pick one that works for you, you don’t’ have to use Bollinger bands, you can use this and that.

-Bollinger bands are lagging inicators
+Bollinger bands are lagging indicators

 Keep it simple

-This is really what you want to watch. keep it simple, to the point where you got it and you understand it, because all those things come from this, they come from that price, they come from that price spread, the behavior of the stock and really the volume, so learn to read that and it will turn your trading around 180 degrees, if you’re negative, you’ve been losing money, it’s going to turn it around, and once you understand it, you’ll be profitable, completely around.
-And that’s what it does when you really understand something, that’s what it does to your trading.
+This is really what you want to watch.
+Keep it simple, to the point where you got it, and you understand it.
+Because all those things come from this.
+They come from that price; they come from that price spread, the behavior of the stock and the volume.
+Learn to read that, and it will turn your trading around 180 degrees.
+If you’re negative, you’ve been losing money; it’s going to turn it around.
+And once you understand it, you’ll be profitable, entirely around.
+And that’s what it does when you understand something.
+That’s what it does to your trading.

-Those are some of the plans, right at this moment I can’t do it with the time that I have and the few things that I’m trying to wrap up, but we’ll get there, it takes time, takes a lot of work, and I do have people that are helping me with some things, but there’s just so much time that I have available.
+Those are some of the plans, right at this moment, I can’t do it with the time that I have and the few things that I’m trying to wrap up.
+But we’ll get there, it takes time, takes a lot of work, and I do have people that are helping me with some things.
+But there’s just so much time that I have available.